yangheeryu/Gowun-Dodum/README.md

 ![Gowun Dodum_Image2](Documentation/Gowun%20Dodum_Image2.jpg)

-Gowun Dodum(고운돋움) is a humanistic sans-serif typeface with a touch of hand movement.
+Gowun Dodum(고운돋움) is a humanist sans-serif typeface with a touch of hand movement.
 Gowun means ‘neat and delicate’ in Korean and this typeface has a warm and friendly impression.
 Dodum is the style name for sans-serif Hangeul text typeface.

 It is designed especially for Hangeul typography, but it also includes Latin alphabet as a part of KS X 1001.
 This typeface has a regular weight at this moment.